Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

     >>> os.environ = original_environ

-Parsed arguments can then be imported back into the ConfigDict:
+Parsed arguments can then be imported back into the :class:`ConfigDict`:

 .. doctest::